 Musick, Kelly and Katherine Michelmore.
 2018.
 “Cross-National Comparisons of Family Complexity and Stability.”
 Demography 55(4):1389-1421.

 Fomby, Paula and Kelly Musick.
 2018.
 “Mothers' Time, the Parenting Package, and Links to Healthy Child Development.”
 Journal of Marriage and Family 80(1):166-81.

 Dunifon, Rachel, Paula Fomby, and Kelly Musick.
 2017.
 Siblings and Children’s Time Use in the United States.
 Demographic Research 37(49):1611-24.

 Meier, Ann, Kelly Musick, Sarah Flood, and Rachel Dunifon.
 2016.
 “Mothering Experiences: How Single-Parenthood and Employment Structure the Emotional Valence of Parenting.”
 Demography 53(3):649-74.

 Raymo, James, Kelly Musick, and Miho Iwasawa.
 2015.
 “Gender Equity, Opportunity Costs of Parenthood, and Educational Differences in Unintended First Births: Insights from Japan.”
-Population Research and Policy Review 34:179-199. [published paper] [working paper]
+Population Research and Policy Review 34:179-99. [working paper CDE-2014-05]

 Musick is an active member of the Population Association of America (PAA) and the American Sociological Association (ASA), and founding member of the Work and Family Researchers Network (WFRN).
 She serves as a consulting editor for Sociological Science, is an International Collaborator of Stockholm University's Linnaeus Center for Social Policy and Family Dynamics in Europe, and is member of the International Nonmarital Childbearing Network.